daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D25: Sept 4 2017

+**Today's Progress**: Had another go at cleaning up the API on my weather project.
+Renewed my interest in my website, and put up a post.
+Now going back through JSON API doco trying to figure it out!

+**Thoughts:** Keeping calm and level headed with techniques I've been learning lately.

 ## R1D23-24: Sept 2-3 2017